apache/flink/docs/content/docs/connectors/datastream/file_sink.md

 Finished files can be distinguished from the in-progress ones by their naming scheme only.

 By default, the file naming strategy is as follows:
- - **In-progress / Pending**: `part-<uid>-<partFileIndex>.inprogress.uid`
+ - **In-progress / Pending**: `part-<uid>-<partFileIndex>.inprogress.<file_uid>`
  - **Finished:** `part-<uid>-<partFileIndex>`
-where `uid` is a random id assigned to a subtask of the sink when the subtask is instantiated.
+where `uid` is a random id assigned to a subtask of the sink when the subtask is instantiated, and `file_uid` is a randomly generated id for every in-progress file.
 This `uid` is not fault-tolerant so it is regenerated when the subtask recovers from a failure.

 Flink allows the user to specify a prefix and/or a suffix for his/her part files.
 This can be done using an `OutputFileConfig`.